FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

 If there are any lingering questions about anything gone over in this lesson, please ask a senior programming member.

 With the arm lesson over, you now know how to code three major subsystems that team 1257 uses!
-Next lesson, we will learn about yet another subsystem uses: the elevator!
+Next lesson, we will learn about yet another subsystem that team 1257 uses: the elevator!